ana-k-2020/metro-monsters/README.md

 # metro-monsters
-Creating random game characters; wWritten as part of the Python Introduction Course at Devman.
+Creating random game characters; written as part of the Python Introduction Course at Devman.